cloudmesh-community/book/chapters/devops/puppet.md

 Identification of signed/un-signed certificate is done by looking at the
 + sign in the beginning.
 Absence of + sign indicate that certificate is not signed.

-### Sign a Request
+### Sign request

-:o: Following command is run on puppet master in order to sign the new certificate request that is sent by puppet agent(client node) for approval(signing)
+un on puppet master in order to sign the new certificate request that is sent by puppet agent(client node) for approval(signing)

 Note - <http://test.hid520-hid523.com/> (SHA259) certificate name is used for